bitnami/charts/bitnami/phpmyadmin/README.md

 ## Introduction

 This chart bootstraps a [phpMyAdmin](https://github.com/bitnami/bitnami-docker-phpmyadmin) deployment on a [Kubernetes](https://kubernetes.io) cluster using the [Helm](https://helm.sh) package manager.

+As a portable web application written primarily in PHP, phpMyAdmin has become one of the most popular MySQL administration tools, especially for web hosting services.

 Bitnami charts can be used with [Kubeapps](https://kubeapps.com/) for deployment and management of Helm Charts in clusters.
 This chart has been tested to work with NGINX Ingress, cert-manager, fluentd and Prometheus on top of the [BKPR](https://kubeprod.io/).